 - It is a proposal for a global queer citizenship.

-- Moreover, University is only possible in “theory”.
+- University is also viral: over-portable, over-shareable and over-spreadable.
+It’s an algorithm.
+Moreover, University is only possible in “theory”.
 That is, University is possible.

 - University should be and has to be global, an overly interactive platform for the sharing of intangibles, that is, a “cloud university”.

-- The outcomes it will produce are as much useful, globally and universally speaking, as far as they can be disseminated in some sort of augmented reality.
-A Pop University, or a university where “pop culture”, in its more hollistic assumption, is the only subject matter.
+- The outcomes it will produce are as much useful as far as they can be disseminated in some sort of augmented reality.
+A Pop University, or a university where Pop, in its more holistic assumption, is the only subject matter.

 - University is a meta-university.